frc-862/installers-old/README.md

 ## Debian-based (Ubuntu, Pop_OS!, etc.)
 For Debian-based operating systems, use the `862Installer-debian.sh` script.

-First, make the script executable by running `chmod +x 862Installer-debian.sh`.
-Then, run the script by running `./862Installer-debian.sh`
+run the script by running `./862Installer-debian.sh`

 ```bash
 ./862Installer-debian.sh